List of prime ministers of Belize: Prime ministers of Belize (1981–present)

+Timeline

+This is a graphical lifespan timeline of prime ministers of Belize.
+They are listed in order of office (Price and Esquivel are shown in order of their first premierships).

-Office of the Deputy Prime Minister of Belize
+Deputy Prime Minister of Belize

 The deputy prime minister of Belize is an elected official who, according to the Constitution, "serves at the pleasure of the Prime Minister of Belize."
 The deputy prime minister is often the deputy leader of the largest political party in the House of Representatives of Belize that is in government.